Types of Ankle Fractures

 Ankle Fracture Surgery Recovery - Postoperative Recovery

-- Most times you will be allowed to walk as soon as you are comfortable in a walking boot.
+Most times you will be allowed to walk as soon as you are comfortable in a

 Ankle Fracture Surgery Recovery - Specific Post-Operative Course

-- Foot is wrapped in bulky bandage and splint, or in a removable fracture boot
+The foot is wrapped in a bulky bandage and splint, or in a removable

 - Ice, elevate, take pain medication as needed